PyCQA/flake8-import-order/README.rst

 statements into the correct groups.
 Note that relative imports are always considered local.

+You will want to set the ``application-package-names`` option to a comma separated list of names that should be considered local to your company or organisation, but which are obtained using some sort of package manager like Pip, Apt, or Yum.
+Typically, code representing the values listed in this option is located in a different repository than the code being developed.
+This option is only supported if using the ``appnexus`` style.

 ``import-order-style`` controls what style the plugin follows (``cryptography`` is the default):

 * ``cryptography`` - see an `example <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete.py>`__
 * ``google`` - style described in `Google Style Guidelines <http://google-styleguide.googlecode.com/svn/trunk/pyguide.html?showone=Imports_formatting#Imports_formatting>`__, see an `example <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete_google.py>`__
 * ``smarkets`` - style as ``google`` only with `import` statements before `from X import ...` statements, see an `example <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete_smarkets.py>`__
+* ``appnexus`` - style as ``google`` only with `import` statements for packages local to your company or organisation coming after `import` statements for third-party packages, see an `example <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete_appnexus.py>`__
 * ``pep8`` - style that only enforces groups without enforcing the order within the groups

 Limitations